Vincent Pastore: Reality shows

-Pastore lost 29 lbs on the fourth season of the VH1 reality show Celebrity Fit Club which ran from August 6 to October 1, 2006.
+Pastore lost 29 lb on the fourth season of the VH1 reality show Celebrity Fit Club, which ran from August 6 to October 1, 2006.

 On February 20, 2007, ABC announced that Pastore would participate in the fourth season of the American version of the competitive dance series Dancing with the Stars.
 He withdrew from the competition after only one week.
 Pastore said that he found the necessary training and preparation too physically demanding.
 John Ratzenberger took his place in the competition.

 Pastore was featured as a contestant on the January 2008 edition of Celebrity Apprentice.
-In the second week, he participated in raising $52,286 by selling hot dogs on a Manhattan street for The Lustgarten Foundation for Pancreatic Research.
+In the second week, he participated in raising $52,286 by selling hot dogs on a Manhattan street for the Lustgarten Foundation for Pancreatic Research.
 In a task of selling Broadway show tickets, with Pastore as project manager, he led his team to raise $33,300 for charity.
-In the fifth week, he got into a faked, blow-out conflict with the project manager of the task, Piers Morgan, in order to see if he could get the women to let him on their team to spy on them.
-The episode had played out like an episode of The Sopranos with Pastore switching allegiances multiple times.
+In the fifth week, he got into a faked, blow-out conflict with the project manager of the task, Piers Morgan, to see if he could get the women to let him on their team to spy on them.
+The episode had played out like an episode of The Sopranos, with Pastore switching allegiances multiple times.

 Pastore was deliberately "ratted out" to the women by Morgan in the end, to make Pastore look bad to the women.
 While Pastore and the men then lost their task, before Trump even lifted a finger to fire anyone that week, Pastore resigned from the show and Trump eventually accepted Pastore's resignation after trying to convince him to stay.
 The show ended with a sequence based on the series finale of The Sopranos, ending abruptly before Pastore could give the customary end-of-show interview in the cab.
-Week 6 episode begins with Pastore meeting his ex-wife Nancy in a restaurant and presenting her the check he received for being project manager for $50,000, in memory of her husband, Mitchell Burke's memorial fund with the Lustgarden Foundation.
+The week-6 episode begins with Pastore meeting his ex-wife Nancy in a restaurant and presenting her the check he received for being project manager for $50,000, in memory of her husband, Mitchell Burke's memorial fund with the Lustgarden Foundation.